Bushwhacked (film): Plot

 Along the way, the scouts become curious of Max's unorthodox capabilities as a scout leader.
 They build a makeshift radio and learn who Max truly is.
 They lace his water with sleeping pills and use smoke signs to signal their location to Erickson.
 Max ends up sedated, but Palmer handcuffs Erickson to a tree and captures Max alone, promising the scouts a rescue helicopter, but the suspicious scouts follow in secret.
-Max awakens and Palmer leads him to a helicopter, where Max discovers Bragdon is alive; he then reveals that he is a criminal and that Palmer is one of his henchman and their plan was to steal the laundered money from the authorities and Bragdon faking his death after coming under suspicion in order to frame Max.
+Max awakens and Palmer leads him to a helicopter, where Max discovers Bragdon is alive; he then reveals that he is a criminal and that Palmer is one of his henchman posing a FBI agent and their plan was to steal the laundered money from the authorities and Bragdon faking his death after coming under suspicion in order to frame Max.
 Before they can kill Max, the scouts intervene and knock Palmer out, but Max falls into the river and the scouts follow to rescue him and escape the criminals.
 They reach safety before going over a waterfall and throw their backpacks in the river to drive Palmer and Bragdon off.
 Out of supplies, the scouts decide to remain with Max, accepting him as their scout leader and help him reach Devil's Peak.
 Meanwhile, one of the scouts' mothers, Mrs. Patterson (Ann Dowd) uncovers Max's discarded tissue and realizes that he is leading them to Devil's Peak, and gives chase in her van when Palmer's bumbling assistant, Agent McMurrey (Thomas Mills Wood), refuses to help her.
 She arrives first, but is captured by Bragdon.

 After scaling the treacherous mountainside, Max and the scouts finally arrive as Bragdon receives the final package.
 Palmer catches up and prepares to kill them, but is subdued by Erickson, who freed himself and followed Max.
-Max sneaks into the cabin to free Mrs. Patterson.
-Bragdon appears and forces them to the edge of the cliff at gunpoint.
+Erickson tells Max that he needs to have a serious talk with him for taking the scouts in his place, Max sneaks into the cabin to free Mrs. Patterson while Erickson and the scouts glue Palmer to a tree as payback for handcuffing Erickson to the tall tree.
+Bragdon appears and forces Max and Mrs. Peterson to the edge of the cliff at gunpoint.
 Mrs. Patterson's son, Gordy (Blake Bashoff), charges Bragdon but falls over a cliff and hangs onto a branch for his life.
-Max knocks Bragdon out and climbs down the cliff and pulls Gordy to safety just before the branch falls away.
+Max knocks Bragdon out by punching his dentures out of his mouth and climbs down the cliff and pulls Gordy to safety just before the branch falls away.